K-Sato1995/BlogPosts/How-to-create-your-own-gem.md

 - `gemspec`:  The information about the gem is listed here.
 For instance, information like what’s in the gem, who made it, and the version of the gem.

 # Let's write some code in your gem
  As I mentioned [above](#what-does-a-gem-consist-of), code for your gem is placed within `lib`.
-It is the convention to have one Ruby file with the same name as your gem under `lib` since that file gets loaded when `require your_gem` is run.
+It is a convention to have one Ruby file with the same name as your gem under `lib` since that file gets loaded when `require your_gem` is run.
 That file is in charge of setting up your gem's code and API.
 (If you run `bundle gem` command, this file with the same name as the gem's name will be automatically generated.)

 ```ruby
 #spell_generator/lib/spell_generator.rb